Murray Leinster: Career

+It's worth noting that Leinster's own wholly original novel, Time Tunnel (1964) is unrelated to his first tie-in to the similarly named TV series (the difference is the definite article, "the"), which appeared only a year later…from the same publisher (Pyramid Books) and whose retail editions featured a bottom-half crop of the same cover art—a white line drawing against a black background of two men and a woman running through a spiraled tunnel.
+This art repurposing was almost certainly an error (Pyramid's art department mistaking the new tie-in for a reprint of the non tie-in book) and it continues to confuse some readers and collectors to this day.
+The tie-in's book club edition (unmarked specifically as such) corrected this by swapping in a production photo from the TV series.
+(It has been posited that among the reasons Pyramid got the tie-in license, and Leinster the tie-in commission, was because of Leinster's earlier novel, to indemnify Irwin Allen Productions against any potential charge of copyright infringement.)

 Other endeavors

 Leinster was also an inventor under his real name of William F. Jenkins, best known for the front projection process used in special effects.
 He appeared in September 1953 on an episode of the educational series American Inventory, in which he discussed the possibility of space travel.

 Pseudonym

 "Murray" is a reference to Leinster's mother's maiden name ("Murry"), while "Leinster" alluded to the connection between his middle name ("Fitzgerald") and the Dukes of Leinster.

 Personal life

 In 1921, he married Mary Mandola.
 They had four daughters.